odejinmi/topwisemp35p/README.md

 For further info about topwise's mobile SDKs, including setup, contact odejinmiabraham@gmail.com

-if you feel like contributing to this sdk kindly do so and notify so i can mergeand publish
+if you feel like contributing to this sdk kindly do so and notify so i can merge and publish
 # topwise# topwise